MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 ### Description

-This behavior contains a list of child behaviors which will be activated one after another.
+The Behavior Sequence contains a list of child behaviors which will be activated one after another.
 A child behavior in the list will not be activated until the previous child behavior has finished its life cycle.

 ### Configuration